SanderTheDragon/sphinx-extensions/docs/codeblockbuttons.rst

 ..
 SPDX-FileCopyrightText: 2021-2024 SanderTheDragon <sanderthedragon@zoho.com>
 ..
+..
 SPDX-License-Identifier: CC-BY-SA-4.0

 ##################
 Code Block Buttons
 ##################
-The *code block buttons* extension will add a copy and view button to all code blocks.
+The *code block buttons* extension will add a copy and/or view button to all code blocks.

 *****
 Usage
 *****
-The extension can be enabled by adding ``sanderthedragon.codeblockbuttons`` to your extensions in :file:`conf.py`.
+The extension can be enabled by adding :python:`'sanderthedragon.codeblockbuttons'` to the :python:`extensions` list in :file:`conf.py`.

 *************
 Configuration